Nursing (NURS)

 Fees: Yes.

-Application of techniques necessary for completing health assessments across the life span.
-Includes history taking, physical assessment skills, and principles of health promotion.
-Apply information to develop appropriate interventions designed to assist clients with health promotion and life style changes.
+Application of techniques necessary for completing health assessments across the life span, including history taking, physical assessment skills, and principles of health promotion.
+Apply appropriate interventions to assist clients with health promotion, prevention, and lifestyle changes.

 Prerequisites: Admission to the LPN-BSN Program.